 There are three experiences you can't escape as a pregnant woman.

-1. Unsolicited comments on your appearance and/or size of your bump; it's either too small, 'tiny' or far too big, ' enormous';
+1. Unsolicited comments on your appearance and/or size of your bump - it's either too small ('so tiny!'), or far too big ('wow, you're enormous!');

 2. You'll begin to loathe a food group (or several) you used to love;

-3. You'll be forced to stand on a bus or a train while a compartively able-bodied person remains in their seat and completley ignores you.
+3. You'll be forced to stand on a bus or a train while a comparitively able-bodied person remains in their seat and completely ignores you.

 Of all these experiences, I'd wager number three is the most frustrating; which is why I nodded in vehement agreement with this recent rant from Clem Bastow in The Sydney Morning Herald.

 Describing her fellow commuters as “appallingly self-centered”, Clem said she’s regularly gobsmacked by the indolence of teenagers who grunt at requests by elderly or pregnant passengers to give up their seat.

 She also takes aim at the “nicer” commuters who instead of flat out ignoring the more vulnerable commuters, claim in staying seated they are avoiding the embarrassment of getting it wrong.

 “Enough of that malarkey … It’s pretty easy to tell if someone wants to sit down: they’re looking at you, or at a combination of you and your seat, with the hungry-eyed stare of someone who has not sat down for a week straight.
 Or, they ask you if they can sit.”